samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your work ethic.markdown

 shareSocial: true
 shareTagline: "A healthy standing desk that fits perfectly in your life"
 shareTaglineAction: "More info"
-shareTaglineUrl: "http://www.jaswig.com/2016-07-07-three ways to boost your workd ethic.html"
+shareTaglineUrl: "http://www.jaswig.com/2016-07-07-three ways to boost your work ethic.html"
 ---

 ### Tips for work ethic improvement